osmandapp/web/main/docs/user/navigation/setup/gpx-navigation.md

 </TabItem>

 </Tabs>

+If your track consists of multiple segments or tracks, you can select either specific segment  or whole gpx-track file for navigation.

 :::note
 If your track consists of more than one track, [while importing](../../personal/tracks.md#import-track) you can decide either to save it as one file or more.